yaegareren/50daysofCode/README.md

 The repository covers a wide range of C++ topics, including but not limited to:

-- Basics of C++()
+- Basics of C++(datatypes, variables)
 - Control flow (`if-else` statements, loops)
 - Functions and parameter passing
 - Arrays and strings
 - Pointers and dynamic memory allocation
-- Object-oriented programming (classes, objects, inheritance, polymorphism)
+- Time Complexity analysis
+- Precomputation techniques
+- Hashing
+- Recursion
+- Sorting
-- File input/output
+- Number Theory
 - Standard Template Library (STL) containers and algorithms
-- Exception handling
-- Multi-threading
 - And more!

 ## Repository Structure